Food & Drink

 Image credit: Mamma's Boy Trattoria | Supplied

-Joining the bottomless arms race is the Brunswick Italian local, Mamma’s Boy Trattoria.
-On Sundays they’ll be dishing up a bounty of unlimited gnocchi and cocktails for a staggeringly cost-effective $75 – that’s an incredible price for potato formula.
+Bottomless brunch hits different at Brunswick Italian local, Mamma’s Boy Trattoria.
+On the last Sunday of every month, they dish up a bounty of unlimited gnocchi and cocktails for a staggeringly cost-effective $75 – that’s an incredible price for potato formula.

 Work your way through three distinct gnocchi dishes including slow-cooked ragu, classic Napoli with Fior Di Latte, and a truffle mushroom and spinach number.
-The team at MBT are catering to the whole squad, too, with the Napoli and mushroom dishes available as gluten-free and vegan.
 To accompany this carb-heavy session will be limitless espresso martinis, a vodka ginger martini, and a rotating array of spritzes.

 BOOK HERE